thomasbale/mean/README.md

 ### Tests

 ## 2.Angular & building the client side
-Our tool of choice is Angular - which we will use here to build reusable components to create a reactive User Experience.
+Our tool of choice is Angular - which we will use here to build reusable components to create a reactive user experience.
 ### Modules, components, events
 ### Posts
 ### Forms

 ## 3.NodeJS & building the API
-We move onto using Node (efficiently) to provide appropriate endpoints for our Angular client to consume; all served up by the lightweight Express framework.
+We move onto using Node (efficiently) to provide appropriate endpoints for our Angular client to consume; all served up by the lightweight Express framework (via the Loopback package).
+An endpoint is the means by which the API can route/access the resources requested to perform a task.
 ### RESTful
-### Express
+### Express/Loopback & connecting Angular to API endpoints
 ### GET
 ### Angular HTTP
 ### POST Endpoints